LabInternetPub/notes17/README.md

 that is mandatory to catch.
 This is terrible because of at least two facts:
 * Your code needs to deep into de exception message in order to figure out what is the reason that provoked the exception.
 As you can see this tightly couples your code with JDBC
-* Your need to clutter your code with lots and lots of try/catch blocks that makes the code unreadable and also in those try/catch blocks you usually can't do anything useful.
+* You need to clutter your code with lots and lots of try/catch blocks that makes the code unreadable and also in those try/catch blocks you usually can't do anything useful.
 What can you do if the database doesn't connect?!!!

 ## JdbcTemplate